Randomized Discrete Empirical Interpolation Method for Nonlinear Model Reduction: Numerical Experiments

 \section{Numerical Experiments}

 In \cref{ssec:ex1} we investigate the accuracy of the DEIM basis generated using the randomized algorithms discussed in \cref{sec:randbasis}.
 In \cref{ssec:ex2} we investigate the performance of the randomized point selection algorithms proposed in \cref{sec:point}.
 In \cref{ssec:ex3} we apply these randomized algorithms to a large-scale PDE-based application.
+All the timing results were computed on a computing cluster in which each node has an Intel(R) Xeon(R) CPU E5-2690 processor, with 8-core CPUs at 2.90GHz and 128GB of DDR3 RAM.
+The code was implemented and tested in \textsc{MATLAB} 2018a and the operating system was Ubuntu 16.04.